We're making some changes on February 18, 2019 that will cause all existing integrations with Bitbucket to stop working.

 - Delete access for Repositories

 Previously, we were using OAuth 1, which forced us to request all permissions.
 This level of permissions requested to integrate with Bitbucket has been flagged as a concern by several of our users.
-We have now migrated to OAuth 2, which allows us to reduce the level of permissions required.
+We've now migrated to OAuth 2, which allows us to reduce the level of permissions required.

 The original user who set up your Bitbucket integration will need to log in to Codacy to confirm the new permissions.
 Otherwise, Codacy will no longer be able to detect new Pull Requests, and existing repositories will stop receiving Pull Request status and comments on Bitbucket.

-If the original user who set up your Bitbucket integration is not available, someone who has Admin permissions in both Codacy and Bitbucket to re-do the integration in Codacy.
+If the original user who set up your Bitbucket integration isn't available, someone who has Admin permissions in both Codacy and Bitbucket to re-do the integration in Codacy.